Volleyball BC relies on referees in order to host a large number of events such as Provincial and National Championships each year.

 Badge: $15 – only for purchase once you pass exam and evaluation

 To the Theory Session: pen/pencil, note paper, whistle, manual, (if provided in advance).

 To the Practical Session: uniform [navy golf style shirt, navy blue pants (not jeans), running shoes], referee’s whistle, pen/pencil, coin

 Levels of Success

-Novice: Good scorekeeper, linesperson; beginning referee and umpire for junior high school.
-This is a Beginner rating.
-(Must score 50% or higher on the written exam)
+Junior: Good scorekeeper, lines person; beginning referee and umpire for junior high school.
+This is the same as the Local rating but for ages 18 and under.
+(Must score 80% or higher on the written exam).

-Local: Excellent scorekeeper, linesperson, good referee and umpire for junior high school; beginning referee and umpire for senior high school.
+Local: Good scorekeeper, lines person, good referee and umpire for junior high school; beginning referee and umpire for senior high school.
 (Must score 80% or higher on the written exam)

 Local badges will only be awarded to successful candidates upon completion of both theory and practical sessions, and registration with VBC.
 The cost for a local badge is $15.

 For more information on referees programs, contact Glenn Wheatley – email@example.com or 604-880-9323